OrchardCMS/OrchardCore/src/Orchard.Cms.Web/Modules/Orchard.OpenId/README.md

 + Type: There are two options:
   + Confidential: Confidential applications MUST send their client secret when communicating with the token and revocation endpoints.
 This guarantees that only the legit client can exchange an authorization code or get a refresh token.
   + Public: Public applications don't use client secret on their communications.
   + Client Secret: Client secret is a password associated with the application.
 It will be required when the application is configured as Confidential.
-Client Secret cannot be set through a recipe step, only through Admin UI.
   + Flows: If general OpenID Connect settings allow this flow, app can also enable this flow.
   + Allow Password Flow: It requires Token Endpoint is enabled.
 More info at https://tools.ietf.org/html/rfc6749#section-1.3.3
   + Allow Client Credentials Flow: It requires Token Endpoint is enabled.
 More info at https://tools.ietf.org/html/rfc6749#section-1.3.4